bitmaelum/bitmaelum-suite/README.md

 # Development

-BitMaelum is currently highly experimental and under heavy development.
+BitMaelum is highly experimental and under heavy development.
 Do not use it yet in any production environment.

 <hr>